TriKro/rsb-content/survey-product-market-fit.md

  * Not disappointed (it isn’t really that useful)
  * N/A – I no longer use [product]

+3. Send the survey using any of the below
+ * Email
+ * Survey.io
+ * Typeform
+ * Google Forms
+ * Intercom

+### Interpreting Results

 If over 40% of your users are saying that they would be “very disappointed” without your product, you are building a “must have” product for your initial customers.
 You can also include an open-ended follow up question to understand why the user answered this way.

-Sean Ellis recommends sending the survey to people whohave:
- * Experienced the core of your product offering
- * Used your product at least twice
- * Used your product in the last two weeks

-### Interpreting Results

 Look for differences in qualititative responses between very disappointed and somewhat disappointed for extra clues.
 Most likely, either product or market segment need to be improved.